Vicente Noble

 Vicente Noble was founded by two families from Azua de Compostela.
 The town was given various names until it was called Vicente Noble by President Rafael Trujillo in commemoration of the actions of General Vicente Noble in battles against the Haitians.

 The Vicente Noble municipality is primarily agricultural.
 The crops of highest productivity are plantain, banana, coconut, tomatoes, pepper, eggplant, yucca, rice, beans, maize, "guandules" and sweet potato.

-Thousands of emigrants from Vicente Noble now live in Spain and the United Kingdom and do domestic work and construction, and many others practicing nursing, teaching and few have become profesional actors, runners and footballers.
+Thousands of emigrants from Vicente Noble now live in Spain and the United Kingdom and do domestic work and construction, and many others practicing nursing, teaching and few have become professional actors, runners and footballers.
 Their remittance of money constitutes an important source of income for the community.